Dictionary: letter K

 - Let's kick off with a little bit of music.

 - The tour is going to kick off right here in Atlanta, June 20th at the Lakewood Amphitheater.

-Kit out [Kit somebody out, kit something out].- When kit somebody out, you get all the clothes or things they need to do something.
+kit out [kit someone out, kit something out] get all the clothes or things you need to do something

 - We can go to Oxford Street and get ourselves kitted out.